Configuration

 - Metadata mentions: native @-mentions (WhatsApp tap-to-mention, Telegram @bot, etc.)

-- Text patterns: regex patterns in
+- Text patterns: safe regex patterns in

 mentionPatterns - See full reference for per-channel overrides and self-chat mode.